Can a crystal be the ground state of a Bose system?: Mathematical substantiation

+Consider $N$ spinless interacting bosons without any external field.
+The Hamiltonian of such a system reads

-In the literature, two types of solutions were proposed for the wave function (WF) $\Psi^{c}_{0}$ of the ground state (GS) of a Bose crystal: condensate type and condensateless one.
-Both correspond to WF without nodes.
-Thus, it is assumed that the crystal at $T=0$ corresponds to the genuine GS of the system.
-Based on the general principles, we will show in what follows that the genuine GS of a periodic Bose system of any density corresponds to a liquid or gas, but not to a crystal.
-We consider a system of spinless bosons that is uniform on large scales and does not undergo the action of external fields.
+In the literature, three solutions were proposed for the GS wave function (WF) $\Psi^{c}_{0}$ of a Bose crystal.
+All of them correspond to WF without nodes.
+Thus, it was assumed that the crystal at $T=0$ corresponds to the genuine GS of the system.
+At first the following localized ansatz was considered (see works \cite{bernardes1960,saunders1962,nosanow1962,brueckner1965,nosanow1966,levesque1968,cep1993} and reviews \cite{guyer,leggett2006,cazorla2017}):